-This is the third post in a set of four which outline the nature of images, formats and applications.
+This is the third post in a set of four that outline the nature of images, formats, and applications.

 Let’s look at the evolution of formats in light of the purposes they serve in the digital photography environment.